Brighton Marathon Finish Line on a glorious day with bright blue sky

 How do I enter the Brighton Marathon?

-The 2025 Brighton Marathon is sold out but there are still places available for the Brighton and Hove 10K.
+The 2027 Brighton Marathon is on sale now.
 You can enter via Let’s Do This.

 Is there a minimum age for taking part?

 Yes, participants in the Brighton Marathon must be aged 18 or over on Event Day.
-Younger participants are eligible to take part in the Brighton and Hove 10K and the Brighton Miles.
+Younger participants are eligible to take part in the Brighton and Hove 10K if aged 16 or older on Event Day (must have permission from their parent or guardian), and all ages are eligible to take part in the Brighton Miles.

 How do I let you know if I need to update my details?

-It's important we have up-to-date details for you.
-You can update your details via your participant dashboard, which you can access via your entry confirmation email from Let's Do This.
+It’s important we have up-to-date details for you.
+You can update your details via your participant dashboard up to six weeks before the event, which you can access via your entry confirmation email from Let’s Do This.
 If you cannot find this, please contact us with your full name, booking ID and the email address you registered with, and we’ll be in touch.

 What happens if I am unable to take part?
 Can I defer/transfer/refund my entry?